KopiasCsaba/ccp_audio_system_manual/for_technicians/rehearsal.md

 ## Gain staging

-Go through:

-* **Vocal mics 1 to 6**, and
-* **Instruments 1 to 5**

-and for each used channel, check & adjust the gain setting.
+Go through: **Vocal mics 1 to 6** **Instruments 1 to 5** and for each used channel, check & adjust the gain setting.
 No need to gain-stage the drums and the keyboard.

 1. **Have input signal**: In order to set the gain level, we must have input, e.g. they must sing or play the instrument.